dotnet/docs/docs/architecture/dapr-for-net-developers/reference-application.md

 As focus of the eShopOnDapr reference application is on Dapr, the original application has been updated.
 The architecture consists of:

-1. A [Single Page Application](/archive/msdn-magazine/2013/november/asp-net-single-page-applications-build-modern-responsive-web-apps-with-asp-net) frontend written in the popular Angular SPA framework.
+1. A [Single Page Application](/archive/msdn-magazine/2013/november/asp-net-single-page-applications-build-modern-responsive-web-apps-with-asp-net) front end written in the popular Angular SPA framework.
 It sends user requests to an API gateway microservice.

-1. The API gateway abstracts the backend core microservices from the frontend client.
+1. The API gateway abstracts the back-end core microservices from the front-end client.
 It's implemented using [Envoy](https://www.envoyproxy.io/), a high performant, open-source service proxy.
-Envoy routes  incoming requests to various backend microservices.
-Most requests are simple CRUD operations (for example, get the list of brands from the catalog) and handled by a direct call to a backend microservice.
+Envoy routes  incoming requests to various back-end microservices.
+Most requests are simple CRUD operations (for example, get the list of brands from the catalog) and handled by a direct call to a back-end microservice.

 1. Other requests are logically more complex and require multiple microservices to work together.
 For these cases, eShopOnDapr implements an [aggregator microservice](../cloud-native/service-to-service-communication.md#service-aggregator-pattern) that orchestrates a workflow across the microservices needed to complete the operation.

-1. The set of core backend microservices includes functionality required for an eCommerce store.
+1. The set of core back-end microservices includes functionality required for an e-Commerce store.
 Each is self-contained and independent of the others.
 Following widely accepted domain decomposing patterns, each microservice isolates a specific *business capability*:

    - The basket service manages the customer's shopping basket experience.
    - The catalog service manages product items available for sale.